STATUTES OF ASSOCIATION "EURHECA",

-The head office of the Association is situated at 94, Henri Jaspar avenue, 1060 BRUSSELS.
-The registered office may be moved to any other location within the Belgian territory by decision of the Administrative Board, put down for publication in the Appendix to the Moniteur belge (Belgian Official Journal) in the month the decision is taken.
+The head office of the Association is situated at 94, Henri Jaspar Avenue, 1060 Brussels.
+The registered office may be moved to any other location within the Belgian territory by decision of the Administration Board, put down for publication in the appendix to the Belgian Official Journal (Moniteur belge) in the month the decision is taken.

-The Administrative Board may foresee the establishment of operational headquarters or delegations outside Belgium, for which it will define the missions.
+The Administration Board may foresee the establishment of operational headquarters or delegations outside Belgium, for which it will define the missions.

 Article 3: Duration